Azure/azure-workload-identity/docs/book/src/known-issues.md

 To bypass this policy:

 - `az login` with a user account on a supported system - Windows or MacOS, and make the device compliant.
-- `az login --service-principal` with a service principal which does not have the above compilance check.
+- `az login --service-principal` with a service principal which does not have the above compliance check.

 In the case of service principal, you will have to grant the `Application.ReadWrite.All` API permission: